 we have contacted you, and the proper steps have been taken, we will

-notify you of when and where the next first degree will be.
+notify you of when and where the next First Degree or Admission Degree will be exemplified.

 You will be escorted by one or more of our members as you take the